shalikar/SmartTour/README.md

 npm start
 ```

 Now you should see a new window pop up in your browser.
-That's it!
+That's it!!
 You have successfully ran the project.